What is the GP Records Folder Service Card & what does it allow me to see?

 The expectation is that information will be made visible to you.
 Very occasionally, you may not be able to see some information in your medical records.
 This would only be for specific reasons such as confidential information about someone else that cannot be shared, or if the information could cause you or someone else serious harm.
 You can ask your GP to hide any information from appearing in your records.

-I understand that my GP can switch off access to my online access to my medical records if there is a good reason.
+I understand that my GP can switch off access to my online medical records if there is a good reason.
 What if I disagree with my doctor and believe I should have access to my health record?
 How do I overcome that?

-If you don’t have access via the NowPatient App right now, it might be that your GP hasn’t yet switched on access to your health records.
+If you do not have access to the GP Records Folder through NowPatient, it might be that your GP hasn’t yet switched on access to your health records.
 If this is the case, it would be worth asking the practice to give you access.

 When you view your record online, you may only see information that was added recently.
 If you need to see older information, you’ll have to ask your GP surgery to make it visible.

-Can I access my hospital records, or tests done in hospital, as well as my GP records through the NowPatient App?
+Can I access my hospital records, or tests done in hospital, as well as my GP records through the NowPatient?

 You will be able to see any information that is saved in the medical records your GP holds about you.
 This will include most test results from hospitals that have been sent to and reviewed by your GP.
 In some areas of England, you can already access hospital records directly; NHS England does not yet have a timetable of when this will be available everywhere.

-Can I correct any errors in the record myself (eg allergies)?
-Or does my GP practice have to approve?
+Can I correct any errors in the record myself (e.g. allergies)?
+Or does my GP practice have to approve this?
 Is there a limit on the type of information that I can correct?

-It isn't possible for a patient to correct information in their medical records themselves.
-You can speak to your GP about any errors you have noticed in your record.
+It is not possible for you to correct information held on your records.
+You would need to speak to your GP about any errors you have noticed in your record.
 If the information is wrong, the GP can add the correct information to your record, but the original error will remain.
 This is because medical records are a legal document and information cannot always be removed.
 In some cases, if there is a disagreement, they may note your point of view on the record while leaving the original notes.